Fluazinam: Toxicity

 The acute oral median lethal dose in rats is very low at over 5000 mg/kg due to the compound's reactivity with thiols.
 This reactivity can have negative consequences since repeated exposure can cause skin sensitization and dermatitis to develop in some individuals.
 Fluazinam also displays low toxicity to birds, bees and worms, but has a high toxicity to fish.
 The toxicity towards fish is considered to be relatively unimportant, since the compound has a very short half-life (around 1 day) in aquatic systems.

+Regulation

+Pesticide products containing fluazinam have been banned in Denmark because the chemical can degrade into trifluoroacetic acid, which can then contaminate groundwater and not decompose.